Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 Marriage of Henry Hamall & Mary McMahon

-Henry Hamall married Mary McMahon in County Monaghan.
-No church record located.
-Marriage inferred from Owen's 1847 birth and family structure in Canadian records.
+Henry Hamall married Mary McMahon in Donaghmoyne parish, County Monaghan.
+Marriage record exists in parish registers.

-Significance: Marriage timing places family formation during early Famine years.
-Missing church records are common for this period and location.
+Significance: Marriage record establishes Owen's parents.
+Marriage timing places family formation during early Famine years.

 1847